tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Tunnel with Global Path Constraint

-In this example, the previously created 'named path constraint' is applied to the TE tunnel created in {{TeTunnel}}.
+In this example, the previously created 'named path constraint' is applied to the TE Tunnel created in {{TeTunnel}}.

 ~~~
 POST /restconf/data/ietf-te:te/tunnels HTTP/1.1